Updated January 10, 2022

 With lighter crowds and pleasant temperatures throughout the festival, Epcot’s International Festival of the Arts can comfortably be enjoyed over a day and evening.
 However, with so much to see and do, we’d suggest stretching the fun out to two days if you have the time.
 You’ll get to try more dishes and drinks on your to-do list and not have to rush through all the amazing art and performances there are to see.

-Or, if you’d rather not spend two full days at Epcot, capitalize on the return of park hopping (yay!) by splitting your second day at another park and returning to Epcot for the evening.
+Or, if you’d rather not spend two full days at Epcot, take advantage of park hopping and split your second day at another park.
+Then, return to Epcot for the evening.
 Because I think we can all agree that Epcot nights are the best nights.

 2. Steer clear of the weekends.

 The rest of the world may not be aware of the awesomeness that is the Festival of the Arts just yet but trust us, the locals are definitely in on the secret.
 For blissfully light crowds, be sure to plan your visit for the weekdays (minus Martin Luther King Jr. Day and Presidents’ Day).

 3. Disney PhotoPass Photographers are your friends.

 I know, I know – in many cases, when you see someone at a theme park offering to take your picture, you turn away as fast as possible just so you can avoid the inevitable sales push.
 For the uninitiated, that simply isn’t the case at Disney, and boy, are we glad about that.

 Disney PhotoPass Photographers are simply there to help you make some magical memories with your crew.
 If you buy something, great!
 And oftentimes, thanks to fun props and magic shots, they’re shots you’d like to keep anyway.
 So don’t be shy, stop by and say “hello.”
 You might just leave with your favorite festival souvenir.